Erls-Corporation/jsPalette/README.md

 jsPalette is a mootools plugin designed to make it easy for a user to select a color from a preset palette.

+It can be embedded inline, or used as a popup.

 ![popup palette](http://i.imgur.com/Iy2L2.png)

 How to Use
 ----------